NicolasKargruber/nicolaskargruber/README.md

 ### Hi there 👋

 - 🎓 I recently finished my BSc in Biomedical Engineering
-- 📅 and will continue to study at the TU Wien as a Master in Medical Informatics
+- 📅 and continuing to study Master in Medical Computer Science at the TU Wien.
+- 👾 I have got knowledge in AndroidStudio + Kotlin.
+- 🐦 I have got knowledge in Flutter + Dart.
-- 🌱 I’m currently learning AndroidStudio and Kotlin in my free time
+- 🐦‍🔥 I'm currently learning Xcode + SwiftUI.
-- 💼📊 I'm looking for a Job as a Mobile Developer parallel to my studies
+- 💼📊 I'm looking for a Job as a Mobile Developer parallel to my studies.

 <!--
 **NicolasKargruber/nicolaskargruber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.